marekleibl1/CalibratedVisionLoRA/README.md

 # Calibration of LoRA Vision Models

-This project applies the Laplace approximation to calibrate a Vision Transformer model fine-tuned using Low-Rank Adaptation (LoRA).
+This project applies the Laplace approximation to calibrate a Vision Transformer (ViT) model fine-tuned using Low-Rank Adaptation (LoRA).

 ## Key Components
 - **LoRA Fine-Tuning:** Introduces a small set of trainable parameters to efficiently adapt models.